dzakifadh/public-slicing/README.md

 This repo contain static slicing from ui design to html.
 Fell free to fork for learning purpose.

-> React + tailwindcss version will be release soon :heart_eyes:
+> React JS + Tailwindcss version will be release soon :heart_eyes:

 ## Features